A group of sandhill cranes flying as the sun sets over Pixley National Wildlife Refuge

 Highest Number of Participants?
 153 Santa Barbara

 Lowest Number of Participants?
-3 - Butterbredt, Mineral, Santa Cruz Island
+3 - Butterbredt, Mineral, Santa Cruz

 California Counts with less than 100 species?
 25